mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ## Graphs
 ### Theory
 Trees expand the scope of linked lists by allowing for more than one child per node.
 With graphs, we expand scope again by loosening trees' strict parent-child relationship.
-The nodes in a graph have no implicit hierarchy, and any node can be connected to any other node.
+The nodes in a graph have no explicit hierarchy, and any node can be connected to any other node.

 <center>
 <img src="{{  site.baseurl  }}/images/computer_science/graph1.png" height="40%" width="40%">